SGayathri-29/Advanced-Physical-Design-Laboratory/README.md

 CHIP FLOOR PLANNING CONSIDERATION:

+Floorplan in simple terms is basically transforming our design netlist into a layout.There are somefactors that we need to consider before we do floorplanning

 ```1.Definition of core and die width and height```: The dimensions of the chip The core and die area depends on the dimensions of the basic logic gates present in the design.